The Unique Uganda’s Most Beautiful Waterfalls, – Amazing and Powerful.

 4. Wanale Falls in Mbale

-Wanale Ridge waterfalls are located about 6 kilometers from Mable town in Eastern Uganda.
-This is not so far away from Sipi falls.
-The water runs down the steep cliff walls in a length of about 2060 meters.
+Wanale Ridge waterfalls are located about 6 kilometres from Mable town in Eastern Uganda.
+This is not so far away from Sipi Falls.
+The water runs down the cliff walls for a length of about 2060 meters.

 Due to its height above the grounds, anywhere within Mbale town, you’ll be able to stretch your eyes far and see the beautiful falls.